Introduction

 That was advertising dollars Grandpa understood.
 "Build a little one first so I can see it work.
 I mean little too, under a foot tall," he insisted.

-After lunch I demonstrated it, "Grandpa, Grandma, Mom, I've got something cool to show you."
+After lunch I demonstrated it.
+"Grandpa, Grandma, Mom, I've got something cool to show you."

 "What is it?"

-I set it on the table, "It's a miniature fire tornado."
+I set it on the table.
+"It's a miniature fire tornado."

-"I want to build several to go outside around the building for the Grand Reopening Celebration on June 1st."
+"I want to build several to go outside and around the building for the Grand Reopening Celebration on June 1st."

 Mom turned to her Dad, "Where is Ray working today?"

-"he's at the lake reviewing the needed maintenance and planned upgrades at Fountainhead."
+"He's at the lake reviewing the needed maintenance and planned upgrades at Fountainhead."

-Mom turned to me, "If your father agrees, and helps you make it safe."
+Mom turned to me, "If your father agrees and helps you make it safe."

 "Okay, I planned on asking for his help for the big one I want to put on the roof."